bashuser30/dl-distro/README.md

 ## JSON File

-`dl-distro` will always fetch the JSON file from the master branch, ensuring up-to-date data.
-Since `dl-distro` dynamically interprets the JSON file, additions to distributions will not necessitate updates to the script.
+`dl-distro` relies on there being a locally stored JSON file.
+You can use the `-u` option to install and update this file.
+Since `dl-distro` dynamically interprets the JSON file, additions to distributions already supported in the script will not necessitate updates to the script itself.
 Users will automatically see new entries in the JSON file.

-Updates will only be required when new distributions are added or if there are incompatibilities introduced in the JSON file.
+Updating the `dl-distro` script will only be required when new distributions are added or if there are incompatibilities introduced in the JSON file.

 If you wish to override any data found in the JSON file, you can edit it and place the file in one of these locations: